Engagements in action

 We engage, through meetings, letters, shareholder proposals, investor coalitions and proxy voting, to influence companies to adopt best practices in managing environmental, social and governance issues to create sustainable businesses.
 We also engage policymakers to codify strong governance practices that improve the financial market landscape for long-term investors and their beneficiaries.
 Our history of engagement activities has resulted in better relationships and outcomes across global industries.

-CalSTRS engagements for the second quarter, 2023
+CalSTRS engagements for the fourth quarter, 2024

 Our current and ongoing engagements to influence changes in public policies and corporate practices that support long-term value creation.